-Equality Act 2010 compliance for visitor door entry systems
+Equality Act 2010 compliance

 Equality Act 2010 compliance means that the service provided must not discriminate against people with disabilities.
 The objective of the ACT is to make sure that disabled persons can access the services that have been provided as easily as able bodied persons.